camunda/camunda-docs/docs/apis-clients/overview.md

 The clients mentioned below interact with Zeebe, the workflow engine integrated into Camunda Cloud.

-Other components in Camunda Cloud provide language-agnostic APIs, but no clients to interact with them:
+Other components in Camunda Cloud, such as [Tasklist API (GraphQL)](/apis-clients/tasklist-api/generated.md), provide language-agnostic APIs, but no clients to interact with them.
+GraphQL enables you to query, claim, and complete user tasks.

-- [Console API (REST)](cloud-console-api-reference.md) - Enables you to create and manage clusters programmatically.
-- [Tasklist API (GraphQL)](/apis-clients/tasklist-api/generated.md) - Enables you to query, claim, and complete user tasks.

 ### Additional APIs

 - [Public API](public-api.md) - Camunda Cloud provides a public API limited to the [Zeebe Client Java API](/apis-clients/java-client/index.md).
-- [Console API Clients](cloud-console-api-clients.md) - To interact with Camunda Cloud programmatically without using the Camunda Cloud UI, create Cloud API clients.
+- [Console API (REST)](cloud-console-api-reference.md) - Enables you to create and manage clusters programmatically.
+To interact with Camunda Cloud programmatically without using the Camunda Cloud UI, create [Cloud Console API Clients](cloud-console-api-clients.md).
 - [Zeebe API](grpc.md) - Zeebe clients use gRPC to communicate with the cluster.

 ## Clients